Justin Ready: National politics

 In October 2025, Ready blamed Democrats for the 2025 United States federal government shutdown, calling on congressional Democrats to "abandon the political theater" and pass a clean continuing resolution to keep the government funded.

+In March 2026, Ready said he supported U.S. involvement in the 2026 Iran war.
+Following a spike in gas prices as a result of the war, he proposed a 30-day gas tax holiday, predicting that the gas price increase was temporary.
+Despite never introducing the bill to implement the gas tax holiday, Ready blamed Governor Wes Moore for the proposal failing to pass.

 Policing

 Ready describes himself as being pro-police, but supports citizen oversight over the police and military.
 He has criticized police reform bills passed by the Maryland General Assembly during the 2021 legislative session, including a bill regulating police use of force policies, which he called the "most dangerous provision in the police bill package".

 During the 2023 legislative session, Ready introduced a bill that would allow police departments to negotiate contracts to purchase police body cameras, citing the state's 2025 deadline to have on-duty officers wearing body cameras.
 He also criticized a bill to give the attorney general of Maryland sole prosecutorial power over police-involved incidents, imploring legislators to instead pass bills to deal with violent crime.
+During the 2026 legislative session, Ready opposed a bill that would prohibit law enforcement officers from wearing face coverings, saying that lawmakers should reject the bill for "creating a system where you're going to allow local law enforcement to try to detain federal law enforcement for a civil violation of wearing a mask".